The Clinical Importance and Causes of Leg Discomfort, Cramps or Pain

 Core muscle issues and weakness are known causes of leg pain.
 Your core muscles are dived into two groups: the major core muscles and the minor core muscles.
 The major core muscles include the diaphragm, abdominal muscles, spinal muscles (muscles of the mid and low back), and the muscles of the pelvic floor.
 Your minor core muscles are the latissimus dorsi, gluteus maximus, gluteus medius, gluteus minimus, piriformis, and trapezius.

-Leg pain that originates from the core muscles is often linked to compensatory changes in the pelvis, hips, knees, and ankles.
+Leg symptoms or pain that originates from the core muscles is often linked to compensatory changes in the pelvis, hips, knees, and ankles.
 As the core muscles weaken, the workload on your weight-bearing joints increases.
 The increasing workload can lead to leg muscle fatigue, leading to pain in the legs.
 Additionally, chronic weakness in the core muscles is a major contributing factor to the degenerative changes often seen in the hips or knees.

 Occupational Causes of Sore and Painful Legs